ChryssaNab/Handwriting-Recognition/line_recognition/README.md

 $ python3 src/main.py  ./IAM-data/ --mode train
 ```

 This command loads the *IAM-data*, preprocesses it, splits it into train, validation, and test sets, and performs line recognition using the provided ground-truth labels.
 The output of this procedure is stored in the directory *./results/$current_date/*.
 It includes the trained model checkpoint from the last epoch in a `.h5` file, logs of the training and validation processes, and the training settings in a `.json` file.
-Additionally, two prevalent error measures in HTR, the *Character Error Rate (CER)* and the *Word Error Rate (WER)*, are displayed in the output for each epoch.
+Additionally, two prevalent error measures in HTR, the *Character Error Rate (CER)* and the *Word Error Rate (WER)*, are printed in the command-line for each epoch for the test set.

 ---